 OTAs act as an online marketplace, aggregating inventory and then using their marketing muscles to generate website traffic and sales.
-OTAs as a channel tend to have the highest cost of sales because of their commission rates (usually between 20% and 30%).
+As a channel, they tend to have the highest cost of sales because of their commission rates (usually between 20% and 30%).
 However, their massive volume of visitors can turn into a significant stream of prospective customers.

 There is also a positive “billboard” effect on branding, as your business benefits from being in company with other prominent brands and gains the exposure provided by the millions of users that visit OTAs daily.
 OTAs offer a valuable service, but it comes at a cost.
 I’m not only referring to their sales fees but also to the risk of losing the ability to engage directly with a customer.
 After all, they are the ones in control of the relationship.

 If you’re a small activity provider, there is no way to match OTAs’ reach.
 So, the costs associated with a high sales commission are considered a necessary evil — especially during hard times.
-After all, the typical buyer’s journey for a “day tour” customer often starts with a search on an OTA website, usually with either Viator or GetYourGuide.
+More often than not, the typical buyer’s journey for a “day tour” customer often starts with a search on an OTA website, usually Viator and GetYourGuide.

-Regiondo, the all-in-one booking solution for tours and activities, boasts a channel manager that integrates seamlessly with 230+ OTAs and resellers.
+Regiondo, the all-in-one booking solution for tours and activities, boasts a channel manager that integrates seamlessly with 200+ OTAs and resellers.
 This means you don’t have to manage each OTA listing individually.
-Also, all bookings are stored in the same centralized directory for easy management.
+Also, all bookings are stored in the same centralized directory.

-Viator — founded by Rod Cuthbert in Australia in 1995 — was acquired by the TripAdvisor group in 2014.
-The acquisition enabled Viator to add considerably more inventory to its listings.
+Viator – founded by Rod Cuthbert in Australia in 1995 – was acquired by the TripAdvisor Group in 2014, allowing the OTA to add significantly more inventory to its listings.
 As the world’s largest online marketplace for day tours, Viator has over 395,000 bookable experiences across 2,500 destinations worldwide.
-According to Similarweb (a reputable digital intelligence provider), Viator recorded 19.57 million monthly visits during the first half of 2022.
-46.50% of this traffic comes from the United States, where the OTA is listed among the 1,000 most visited websites of the year.
+According to Similarweb (a reputable digital intelligence provider), Viator recorded over 30 million monthly visits during the first half of 2023.
+50.27% of this traffic comes from the United States, where the OTA is listed among the 1,000 most visited websites of the year.